feast-dev/feast/docs/getting-started/faq.md

 {% hint style="info" %}
 **Don't see your question?**

-We encourage you to ask questions on [Slack](https://slack.feast.dev) or [GitHub](https://github.com/feast-dev/feast).
+We encourage you to ask questions on [GitHub](https://github.com/feast-dev/feast).
 Even better, once you get an answer, add the answer to this FAQ via a [pull request](../project/development-guide.md)!
 {% endhint %}

 ## Getting started